nic-bench/experiments/README.md

 ## Running

 We provide a Makefile to automatically run all tests.
-However it is best to start with a simplified experiment to verify the setup is working:
+However it is best to start with a simplified single experiment to verify the setup is working:

 ### Running a single benchmark